AugurProject/augur/README.md

 ### For development

-use `grunt watchify` to have grunt watch for changes as well as build in a debug mode
+use `grunt watchify` to have grunt watch for changes as well as build in a debug mode do this if you're stuck on a nonloading screen

 ## Features